 - Ineffective When Wet – If your fiberglass becomes significantly wet due to a leak in your attic, the insulation will not be able to work effectively until it has been professionally dried.

 - Self-Installation Can Be Dangerous – Because fiberglass is made up of tiny glass fragments, it can be dangerous to handle it without taking safety precautions and improper handling can lead to health problems like rashes or respiratory damage.
-That’s why it’s always best to consult an expert while installing fiberglass insulation.
+That’s why it’s always best to consult an expert or insulation contractor while installing fiberglass insulation.

 What is Cellulose Insulation?